×

 We asked people if there is a lot of crime.
 They answered:

 "San Juan La Laguna, is generally considered a safe destination for tourists and locals alike.
 The crime rate is relatively low compared to other parts of the country.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, especially in crowded areas.
 Violent crimes are less common but not unheard of.
 It's always recommended for visitors to take standard precautions to protect their personal safety and belongings.
-Local authorities are working continuously to maintain safety and security in the area," said one expat in San Juan La Laguna.
+Local authorities are working continuously to maintain safety and security in the area," remarked one expat who made the move to San Juan La Laguna.

 About the Author